 - Therapies.
-Cognitive-behavioral therapy (CBT) helps people learn how to recognize negative thoughts and develop healthy coping mechanisms.
+Cognitive-behavioral therapy (CBT) helps people recognize negative thoughts and develop healthy coping mechanisms.
 Other options include support groups, family therapy and psychotherapy.

 - Lifestyle management.
 It’s important for people with this disorder to regulate their lifestyles to reduce mood episodes.
 This includes following a regular schedule for eating, sleeping and exercising.